-If you were in a bus accident, please do not wait to contact our office to learn how we can help you.
+If you were in a bus accident, please do not wait to contact our Bus Accident Lawyers to learn how we can help you.
 With our no-recovery, no-fee guarantee, we don’t get paid unless you get paid.
-Our intake department is available for your free consultation, 24 hours a day, seven days a week, at (800) 898-4877, or you may contact us now by .
+Our intake department is available for your free consultation, 24 hours a day, seven days a week, at (800) 898-4877, or you may contact us now.

 People who can potentially recover compensation after a bus accident include: